wimhugo/openrel/docs/guide/05_Actions.md

 OpenREL has made extension to existing ODRL Action classes, specifically in respect of mappings from ccREL, DALICC, IDSC, DUO, and DPV.
 In cases where DALICC defined a new action (one that cannot be mapped to an existing ODRL Action), OpenREL redefined the DALICC Action and included it into the vocabulary.

-There are two motivations for these extensions:
+There are three motivations for these extensions:
 - It allows any API development to present a full complement of Actions from all relevant sources, assisting with creation of new policies, matching and coparing existing ones, and helping users with understanding teh scope of available Actions.
 - It allows crosswalks from Policies that may have been encoded using a different vocabulary to a common one for pruposes of reuse and comparison.
+- DALICC introduced an additional property to Actions, and that entails *contradiction* between two actions - a necessary extension to assist a *Reasoner*.

 ## Design Approach: Action or Constraint?